bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 Actually, nowadays, it's tens of thousands.
 And each one of them has a certain amount of bitcoin in it—those beads on that wire.
 We're just adding them up on that graph.
-And you can see obviously, any new technology, there are ways of adoption; there's a sudden growth for this, that, and the other.
+And you can see obviously, like any new technology, there are ways of adoption; there's a sudden growth for this, that, and the other.
 For example, sometime in the middle of 2018, there was this thing called the Lightning Torch, and it was  Oh, let's try this out.
 Let's try sending money to each other using this protocol off the blockchain right across the world, and I think they did it on Twitter.
-One person would send 100,000 sats, sats such as satoshis, right, a 100 millionth of a Bitcoin, and then the next person would send 110,000 sats to some other random person; it would go around in a group, and Bitcoin being Bitcoin, of course, eventually the topic arose: well, can I send this to a guy in Iran, and somebody was  maybe you shouldn't send it?
+One person would send 100,000 sats, sats such as satoshis, right, a 100 millionth of a Bitcoin, and then the next person would send 110,000 sats to some other random person; it would go around in a group, and Bitcoin being Bitcoin, of course, eventually the topic arose: well, can I send this to a guy in Iran, and somebody was like, Maybe you shouldn't send it?
 This is—that's what it's for, right?
 Bitcoin is for the payments you're not allowed to make; they don't want you to make them, and that's what they say, and of course the other thing about it is that it's dangerous.
 So I show here an example: payment failed.